lvgl/lv_font_conv/README.md

   smoothing.
 - `--lcd-v` - generate bitmaps with 3x vertical resolution, for subpixel smoothing.
+- `--use-color-info` - try to use glyph color info from font to create grayscale icons.
+Since gray tones are emulated via transparency, result will be good on contrast background only.
 - `--lv-include` - only with `--format lvgl`, set alternate path for `lvgl.h`.

 Per font: